cbinwani/ApromoreCore8.0/SOON_README.md

 The [Process Query Language](http://processquerying.com/pql/) allows process models to be selected by their behavioral properties.

 ### Requirements
+- JRE 8; the Lucene indexer will fail on other Java versions.
 - MySQL; PQL uses MySQL-specific stored procedures.
-- JRE 8; the Lucene indexer will fail on other Java versions.
+Follow the previous instructions to set up MySQL.

 ### Procedure
 - Create the PQL database: